Three FSBO Dialogues for Getting the Appointment

 FSBOs are a tremendous source of NOW business.
 Knowing what to say and how to say it are the keys to mastering the dialogues and techniques so you’ll always be able to build listing inventory.

-The subject of FSBOs and Expireds and how to handle them (and all their objections) has dominated our Facebook Group, online chat support, emails, and coaching calls, and I can’t say I blame agents for needing the skills, dialogues, and confidence to manage them.
+The subject of FSBOs and Expireds and how to handle them (and all their objections) is a frequent flyer on our coaching calls.
+It’s more important than ever for agents to have the skills, dialogues, and confidence to manage them.

 Mastering The Right Words Is The Key

 I start off with this dialogue: “Hi!
-I’m calling about the house for sale, is it still available?”
-When you start off this way, you know you are talking to the decision-maker.
-You also steal the wind from their sails when they learn you are a real estate agent, and they can’t lie and say it already sold to get out of talking to you once you identify yourself!
+I’m calling about the house for sale.
+Is it still available?”
+When you start this way, you know you are talking to the decision-maker.
+You also steal the wind from their sails when they learn you are a real estate agent, and they can’t lie and say it is already sold to get out of talking to you once you identify yourself!

 Once you get that introduction out of the way, you can move into building rapport.
 “Well, that’s great!
 So, I’m just looking at a copy of your ad, and it’s really nice!
 Did you write it yourself?
 You did a great job!”